-- 1. Students under age eighteen (18) must have written parental permission prior to driving to school. - 2.
+- 1. Students under age eighteen (18) must have written parental permission prior to driving any motorized vehicle to school. - 2.
 Students: - must drive carefully and responsibly and park their vehicles in the correct manner; - may not loiter in cars or in the parking lot; - may not park in the circle drive or the south side of the high school; and - may not go out to vehicles without permission during the school day (this includes lunch). - 3.
 Students shall complete the Student Vehicle Form 5514 F1 and provide evidence of: - driver's license; - insurance certificate; - vehicle registration - 4.
-The student must obtain a permit from the high school office at NO COST.
+The student must obtain a permit from the high school office.
+There is a \$5.00 deposit, which is refunded when the permit is turned back into the office.
 Recognizing that high school students are inexperienced drivers and in order to maximize campus safety, students will be assigned a parking space and are expected to park only in that space.
 They are expected to have the parking permit displayed.